margokhokhlova/geomaps_with_pandas/README.md

 # graphs from geometries
 - data_parser_distinguished_graphs.ipynb improved notebook which will create graphs from vector data
-![An example of the resulting graph created](https://github.com/margokhokhlova/geomaps_with_pandas/blob/master/resulting_graph_2.png) you will also need helper_functions to run it, and the BD TOPO data from IGN. graph_nx_for_web.ipynb - draft notebook creating graphs using road and river networks only.
+![An example of the resulting graph created](https://github.com/margokhokhlova/geomaps_with_pandas/blob/master/resulting_graph_2.png)

+ You will also need helper_functions.py to run it, and the BD TOPO data from IGN.
+The graph uses Delaunay triangulation by default, but there is a function which can calculate geodesic distance between the objects to connect nodes based on that instead.

+graph_nx_for_web.ipynb - draft notebook creating graphs using road and river networks only.

 # geomaps_with_pandas